RDegnen/players-react-skeleton/README.md

 ## Ross' Notes
 I have added some tests with jest, to run them use `npm run test`.

+### Feedback
+I had a fun time working on this!
+Some things I noticed, the js linter was already complaining about the .cy files so I had to adjust those.
+Also the Cypress test for create user was looking for `Right` handedness while the api wants `right` handedness, so I just adjusted the test to `right` so it was consistent with the api.
+Thanks!

 ## Background
 The engineering team at Alchemy has built an (imaginary) game management platform.
 The platform has an API that allows you to create a manager(user) that allows them